 Bring your hacking tools of choice: laptop, extension cord/power strip, toolbox, arduinos, science kits, various materials, your imagination (lab coats optional).
 Don’t forget a sleeping bag if you are planning to sleep overnight.

 Wireless internet, hacking space, meals, snacks.
 Everything you need to happily make things.
-Also power, but people will out number plugs, so it would be a very good idea to bring a power strip.
-We have tools (3D printers etc) you can use on the day for free.
+Also power, but people will out number plugs, so it would be a very good idea to bring a power strip help with our plug matrix optimisation algorithm implementation.
+We have some tools (3D printers etc) you can use on the day for free.

 Although it’s called Science Hack Day, it goes right through Saturday night and into Sunday.
 But you don’t need to worry about where to spend the night: you can stay at the venue, coding and mashing up to your heart’s content.
 If you want to get some sleep in the venue, please bring a sleeping bag.
 While of course the best ideas comes at 4am, if you want to go home to your comfy bed and come back fresh in the morning we understand that too.